|

 existence were precluded in the first place by inhospitable physics, then

-no one would be around to make observations at all.
+no one would be around to ask about it.
 In other words, starting

 from the fact that we can ask questions about our existence, scientists

-are unimpressed that a "coincidence" of physical parameters
+are unimpressed that a "coincidence" of the laws of nature

 allows us to do so.
 It is a necessary given, given the fact that humans